rocketship88/colin-parser/readme.md

 - Support for multiple expressions separated by ` ' ` ` ; ` or `newline`.
 - Assignment operator, right associative, `a = b = c` possible too
+- Finish up with wrapping in Calc:: namespace and some code cleanup

 ## Usage

 ```tcl
 tclsh colin.tcl
 ```

 The file will run all tests automatically and display results.
+At about line 342 there are some knobs for testing.
+To use w/o tests, just remove all code below that point.

 ## Features